atharva-0123-cs/Basic-JavaScrpit/README.md

 # Basic-JavaScrpit

-Sure!
  Here are some key concepts of JavaScript that you can quickly revise:

 1. Variables and Data Types:
    - Use `var`, `let`, or `const` to declare variables.